-Kickstart your career as a professional manager with this 12-month Masters in Management degree, specialising in Agribusiness, Business Analytics, Project Management, or Supply Chain Management.
+Excel as a future leader with this 12-month Masters in Management degree, specialising in Agribusiness, Business Analytics, Project Management, Marketing, or Supply Chain Management.

 180 points, 12 months (full-time study over three trimesters).
 Part-time study also available for domestic students.